MiliAxe/vimworkshop/slides.md

 Imagine you are somewhere inside a pair of parentheses like `(hello Vim)`], and you need to delete the entire phrase inside the parentheses.
 How can you quickly do it?
 Is there a way to delete the "group" you are inside?

-The answer are **text objects** they can be used with operators to specify a useful place to apply the operator on:
+The answer is **text objects** they can be used with operators to specify a useful place to apply the operator on:

 ```
 i + object    Inner text object